kongmunist/mywebsite/pages/blog/interfacespeeds.md

-title: How Fast Is Your Keyboard?
+title: Comparing the interface speed of a thermostat to a keyboard
 date: 2021-01-21
 label: blog
 tags: [bci, hci, interfaces]
-snippet: Calculating the human bandwidth of the keyboard, mouse, and other input devices using information transfer rate
+snippet: Calculating the human-computer bandwidth of common and uncommon input devices using information transfer rate

 A lot of brain-computer interface(BCI) researchers will express their results in terms of how much information the user can input in one minute, known as information transfer rate (ITR), measured in bits per minute.